blischalk/clojure_notes/ClojureNotes.md

 clojure.core and clojure.data are your friends
-• Break apart the problem to identify pure functions.• Learn the standard library so you can find functions already written. • Pour no concrete (use data as data).• Test inside out from the REPL.
+• Break apart the problem to identify pure functions.
+• Learn the standard library so you can find functions already written. • Pour no concrete (use data as data).
+• Test inside out from the REPL.

 The branch of math that deals with the different ways of forming patterns is called enumerative combinatorics.

+## Maps:
+- Are functions of their keys

+        ({:first "foo" :second "bar"} :first)
+        ; "foo"

+## Keywords
+- Are functions.
+They take collections as their argument and look themselves up

+        (:first {:first "foo" :second "bar"})
+        ; "foo"

 ## Sets:
 - Sets act as functions